MarkusYPA/drawing/README.md

 # Drawing in Rust

-This project is a Rust implementation of a simple shape-drawing system that generates a **1000×1000 PNG image** containing a variety of colorful shapes — rectangles, triangles, circles, lines, and points — randomly placed or defined in code.
+This project is a Rust implementation of a simple shape-drawing system that generates a png image containing a variety of colorful shapes — rectangles, triangles, circles, lines, and points — randomly placed or defined in code.

-The shapes are drawn using thin colored lines on a **black background**, with some shapes partially extending beyond the image boundaries, creating an abstract overlapping effect.
+The shapes are drawn using thin colored lines creating an abstract overlapping effect.

 ---